 In India, rural healthcare is one of the biggest challenges faced by the government.
 Despite healthcare being a basic right of every individual, lack of quality infrastructure, access to basic medicines and doctors plagues rural India and is one of the major factors leading to lack of adequate service in the region.
 In a country where 60 percent of its population lives in rural areas, there is a dire need to improve the situation and ensure timely and quality healthcare reaches every corner of the country.

-This non-accessibility of healthcare services has led a majority of people to turn towards the private sector; however, reality is that it is often unaffordable, and largely confined to urban areas.
-Recognising this, various organisations, including Ziqitza Healthcare Ltd. have come together to improve the scenario by setting up mobile health care services in rural areas.
+This non-accessibility of healthcare services has led a majority of people to turn towards the private sector; however, the reality is that it is often not affordable, and largely confined to urban areas.
+Recognizing this, various organizations, including Ziqitza Healthcare Ltd., have come together to improve the scenario by setting up mobile health care services in rural areas.
 These units control pay special attention to emergency medical requirements, control of the spread of diseases and accessibility to quality healthcare.

-Mobile healthcare services generally comprise makeshift medical camps equipped with doctors, nurses, and helpers trained to identify and treat health related ailments, conduct basic diagnosis, prescribe medicines and referrals to specialised clinics, if required.
+Mobile healthcare services generally comprise makeshift medical camps equipped with doctors, nurses, and helpers trained to identify and treat health-related ailments, conduct basic diagnosis, prescribe medicines and referrals to specialized clinics, if required.
 By employing such models of healthcare services in rural India, they are able to cover a geographical area of about five villages a day, making them both efficient, as well as effective in bringing down mortality rates in the country.